- Contractor Resources

-Working inside IR35 effectively means that you provide your services to a client in a manner that reflects employment, meaning you’ll be taxed as an employee for that contract.
+Working inside IR35 means that you provide your services to a client in a manner that reflects employment, meaning you'll be taxed as an employee for that contract.
 Read our guide to learn more about the ins and outs of operating inside IR35.

 To tee things up, let’s start by defining IR35.
 The Intermediaries Legislation, better known as IR35, aims to identify if a contractor carries out their work as a self-employed individual or in a way that reflects employment - hence the phrase ‘disguised employment’.

-HMRC’s thinking is that contractors who act and work like employees should pay tax like an employee - cue the introduction of IR35 in 2000.
+HMRC thinks that contractors who act and work like employees should pay tax like an employee - cue the introduction of IR35 in 2000.

-If you work outside IR35 you are considered a genuine contractor and truly self-employed.
+If you work outside IR35, you are considered a genuine contractor and truly self-employed.
 By this, we mean that your contract and working practices (how you provide your services day-in-day-out) reflect that of a business.
-This is known as holding a contract for service, rather than a contract of service, the latter of which is how employees and contractors working inside IR35 are engaged.
+This is known as holding a contract for service rather than a contract of service, the latter of which is how employees and contractors working inside IR35 are engaged.

 Explained differently, working outside IR35 means you pay tax as a self-employed person.
-Working inside IR35 means you’ll be taxed as an employee for that contract.
+Working inside IR35 means that you’ll be taxed as an employee for that contract.

 To find out how working outside or inside IR35 could affect your take home pay after tax, visit our Contractor Salary Calculator.

-In addition to these three key status tests, contractors can demonstrate they belong outside IR35 by showing that they are a genuine business and not part and parcel of the client’s organisation - this includes having a company website, taking out business insurance and being liable for any mistakes made when doing the work.
+In addition to these three key status tests, contractors can demonstrate they belong outside IR35 by showing that they are a genuine business and not part and parcel of the client’s organisation.
+This includes having a company website, taking out business insurance, and being liable for any mistakes made when doing the work.